Efficient Top-k s-Biplexes Search over Large Bipartite Graphs: An Improved Algorithm

 (iii) Run {\emph MVBPD} to search $s$-biplexes whose number of left-side vertices fit in $[\theta_L,ub_L]$, and number of right-side vertices fit in $[\max(lb+1-ub_L,\theta_R),ub_R]$.
 After this run, we terminate.

-Notice that the union of the disjoint sub-ranges for left-side vertices is exactly $[lb_L,ub_L]$.
+Notice that the union of the disjoint sub-ranges for left-side vertices is exactly $[\theta_L,\Delta^{(\theta_R)}_R+s]$.
 And we search each disjoint sub-range with fixed right-side range $[\theta_R,\Delta^{(\theta_L)}_L+s]$.
 These two setups guarantee to cover all possible maximal $s$-biplexes.
-We employ an early stop procedure once $k$ $s$-biplexes have been found with at least $ub_L$ left-side vertices.
-In this case, there does not exist larger $s$-biplexes with a smaller left-side upper bound due to the shared right-side range.
-We thus directly move to search larger $s$-biplexes with at most $ub_L$ left-side vertices.
-In addition, by applying Observation 3, we improve the range for right-side vertices from $[\theta_R,\Delta^{(\theta_L)}_L+s]$ to $[\max(lb+1-ub_L,\theta_R),\Delta^{(\theta_L)}_L+s]$.
+We employ an early stop procedure once $k$ $s$-biplexes have been found.
+In this case, we move to search larger $s$-biplexes whose number of left-side vertices fits in $[\theta_L, ub_L]$.
+In addition, by applying Lemma~3, we improve the range for right-side vertices from $[\theta_R,\Delta^{(\theta_L)}_L+s]$ to $[\max(lb+1-ub_L,\theta_R),\Delta^{(\theta_L)}_L+s]$.
+The Progressive Search technique is employed in line~\ref{line: PB}-\ref{line: PB end} in Algorithm~\ref{alg:fastmvbp}.